Porsche 911 GT3 RS 992.1 (2023–2026) Wheel Fitment Guide

 The GT3 RS ships exclusively with Michelin Pilot Sport Cup 2 tires on forged aluminum centerlock wheels.
-The Weissach Package upgrades these to forged magnesium, which alone saves approximately 18 lbs of unsprung and rotating mass.
+The Weissach Package upgrades these to forged magnesium, which alone saves approximately 8.7 kg / 19.1 lbs of unsprung and rotating mass.
 The standard 408mm steel brakes and optional PCCB ceramics both require a minimum 20″ front wheel — the same brake floor as the GT3 family.
-All GT3 RS builds are rear-wheel drive with PDK, and rear-axle steering is standard.
+All GT3 RS builds are rear-wheel drive with PDK (no manual option), and rear-axle steering is standard.

-Platform hardware is consistent with all other 992.1 centerlock models: M48 centerlock nut, 900 Nm / 664 lb-ft, dedicated torque tool required, no spacers compatible, and direct TPMS sensors must be transferred or replaced when fitting aftermarket wheels.
+Platform hardware is consistent with all other 992.1 centerlock models: single centerlock nut torqued to 600 Nm / 444 lb-ft with a calibrated centerlock torque tool, no spacers compatible, and direct TPMS sensors must be transferred or replaced when fitting aftermarket wheels.

 Factory Wheel & Tire Configurations

 The 992.1 GT3 RS has one standard wheel configuration and two optional upgrade packages — all sharing the same 10Jx20 / 13Jx21 dimensions.
 The difference between them is construction material and weight.
 The standard wheel and the lightweight aluminum are both forged aluminum; the Weissach magnesium is forged magnesium.
-None of these wheel packages cross-fit with the GT3 or GT3 Touring — they are GT3 RS specific.
+None of these wheel packages cross-fit with the GT3 or GT3 Touring — they are GT3 RS-specific dimensions for the wider Turbo body.

 Aftermarket Wheel & Tire Configurations